Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/event-submission.md

     <br/>If the answer is yes, provide proof.

 Section 2:
-  * Please provide a statement on your event's commitment to Family Friendliness.
+  * Please provide a statement on the event's commitment to Family Friendliness.
     * __Essay:__

 # Speaker Demographics